Tuesday, June 16, 2026

 had yelled at mister voided loins he patiently

-gave me a patient look of dismay as if I were
+gave me a look of dismay as if I had excusable

 what he had already repeated maybe three

-times by then: “Hey mister!
+times at this point: “Hey mister!
 I said maybe

 you should pay attention, learn words, can’t